Kedoodle/kedoodle.github.io/notes/linkedin-learning/learning-kubernetes.md

 To create a resource from a template, we run `kubectl create -f <template-file-path>`.
 This is imperative, whereby we tell Kubernetes explicitly to create a resource.
 We can also take a declarative approach using `kubectl apply -f <template-file-path>`, where we declare what end state we would like e.g. if a resource did not already exist, it would be created, but if it already exists, it would be updated.

 A deployment will create a `ReplicaSet` which will in turn create the necessary pods.
 To access the deployment, we must expose it as a service.
 This can be done in template or with `kubectl expose deployment <deployment-name> --type=NodePort`.
 We can then access the service with `kubectl service <service-name>`.

+# Production techniques

+## Labels

+Labels are useful for tagging the various objects within your cluster to allow for better sorting, searching, and general management of objects.

+Labels can be applied as part templates under by adding `<key>: <value>` pairs under `metadata` > `labels`.
+They can also be added, updated, or removed using `kubectl label <object> <key>=<value>` where `<value>` is a `-` if the label is to be deleted.
+You can see labels on objects using the `--show-labels` flag when using `kubectl get` commands.

+Selectors can be used to select objects based on their labels.
+This is done using the `--selector` or `-l` flag e.g. `kubectl get pods -l env=production` would get all pods with the label `env` with value `production`.
+Running the same command with `delete` instead of `get` would delete those selected pods.
+There are other operators like `!=`, `in`, and `notin` which can help with selecting your desired objects.

+## Probes

+Probes are checks which help determine the health of a container.
+The `readinessProbe` checks if a container is ready, while the `livenessProbe` is used to ensure that the pod remains healthy.
+When the `livenessProbe` fails `failureThreshold` times, Kubernetes will try restarting the pod.
+After a few failures, the pod will go into a `CrashLoopBackOff` status.

+## Rollouts

+When creating or modifying resources imperatively (`create`, `set`, etc.), using the `--record` flag will record the executed command in the resource change cause annotation.

+We can use the `kubectl rollout history` command on a resource to see what revisions exist and the change cause associated with each revision.
+We can roll back to a specific revision as so `kubectl rollout undo <object> --to-revision=<revision>`.

+## Basic troubleshooting

+The `kubectl describe <object>` command displays useful information relating to the object.
+The events section of this can reveal reasons and messages for what might be happening e.g. no pull access for an image repository.

+Finding the pod that you want to troubleshoot and then running the `kubectl logs <pod>` command will dump the pod's logs (`stdout`).
+We can also run `kubectl exec -it <pod> /bin/sh` to go into the pod's shell to run commands within the pod.